A global archive of independent reviews of everything happening from the beginning of the millennium

 For publication dates click here

-Mineral wool sheets between two leaves of air pocket bricks, above, provides the solution in another jurisdiction with similar weather.
+Air pocket bricks, above, provide most of the solution in another jurisdiction with similar weather.

 Earlier generations of blocks, like the upper ones, used up waste industrial products, like fly ash, making them less dense with improved insulation values - incombustible British recycling.